Ōke: Yamashina-no-miya

 The Yamashina-no-miya house was formed by Prince Akira, eldest son of Prince Fushimi Kuniye.

 The Yamashina-no-miya became extinct with the death of Yamashina Takehiko.

-Kachō-no-miya

-The Kachō-no-miya house was formed by Prince Hirotsune, son of Prince Fushimi Kuniye.

-The Kachō-no-miya became extinct with the death of Prince Kachō Hirotada.
-The line of descent was continued through the kazoku peerage under Kachō Hironobu.

 Kitashirakawa-no-miya

 The Kitashirakawa-no-miya house was formed by Prince Satonari, thirteenth son of Prince Fushimi Kuniye.

 The Kitashirakawa-no-miya became extinct with the death of Kitashirakawa Michihisa without heirs on 20 October 2018.

 Higashifushimi-no-miya / Komatsu-no-miya

 The Higashifushimi-no-miya or the Komatsu-no-miya house was formed by Prince Yoshiaki, seventh son of Prince Fushimi Kuniye.

 In 1931, Emperor Shōwa directed his brother-in-law, Prince Kuni Kunihide, to leave Imperial Family status and become Count Higashifushimi Kunihide (hakushaku under the kazoku peerage system), to prevent the Higashifushimi name from extinction.
 Dowager Princess Higashifushimi Kaneko became a commoner on 14 October 1947.
 She died in Tokyo in 1955.